TooTallNate/n8.io-old/articles/converting-a-c-library-to-gyp.markdown

 So usually the next step when building these libraries is to run the `make` command.
-Sometimes you will need something additonal like overwriting a specific variable or something, but in this case we're just invoke it stright up.
+Sometimes you will need something additonal like overwriting a specific variable, but in this case we'll just invoke it stright up.

 ``` bash
 $ make